databill86/HyperFoods/readme.md

 ## HyperFoods: Machine intelligent mapping of cancer-beating molecules in foods

+### Objectives

+The aim of the project was to develop the algorithms and retrieve the ingredients, quantities and cooking processes from the Recipe1M+ dataset of recipes.
+Query API from FoodData Central to extract caloric information for each ingredient/recipe.
+To add flavour molecule information to each ingredient/recipe using FlavorDB.
+Label each recipe from Recipe1M+ dataset to a cuisine after training an SVM model in a dataset where this information was known.
+Calculate the number of anticancer molecules present in each recipe and present an ordered list including the ones with the higher value.
+Cluster ingredients and recipes in terms of their similarity, considering how often 2 ingredients appear together in the dataset.
+Finally, to build a web application that retrieves complete recipes from images, suggests new healthier ones based on the previous and that recommends new ingredients in substitution to the originals.

 ### Recipe Retrieval w/ Higher Number Anti-Cancer Molecules

 Each recipe had all the ingredients concatenated in single string.
 It was used the ingredients vocabulary of the dataset